My New Favorite Way to Paint Kitchen Cabinets

 I added white hinges and silver pulls from DL Lawless hardware to dress up the cabinets and hide the hinges a little.

 I couldn't be happier with how these cabinets turned out.
+I used about 10 jars of paint, and 4 jars of stainblocker.

 It's never easy taking on a kitchen refresh, but this method made the whole process easier.
 I didn't have to rip up the whole kitchen, store everything from my cabinets somewhere else, and clean up layers of sanding dust.
 Just clean, prime, and paint.